idlesign/torrt/docs/source/index.rst

 4. `Beautiful Soup` 4+ Python module
 5. `lxml` Python module
 6. `deluge-webapi` plugin (to work with Deluge)
+7. `python-telegram-bot` plugin (to use telegram bot for downloads management)

 Table of Contents